docker/docs/ee/ucp/admin/monitor-and-troubleshoot/troubleshoot-configurations.md

 replicated on all manager nodes of the UCP cluster.
 These data stores are for internal use only and should not be used by other applications.

+There are two options available for troubleshooting the etcd key-value store, the **HTTP API**, and the **CLI client**.

 ### With the HTTP API

-In this example we'll use `curl` for making requests to the key-value store REST API, and `jq` to process the responses.
+In this example, we use `curl` for making requests to the key-value store REST API, and `jq` to process the responses.

 You can install these tools on a Ubuntu distribution by running: